hongleizhang/hongleizhang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👋 About Me
 Hello!
-This is Enneng Yang.
+This is Honglei Zhang.
-I'm currently a fourth-year Ph.D. student in Software College, [Northeastern University, China](https://www.neu.edu.cn/), advised by [Prof. Guibing Guo](https://guoguibing.github.io/cn/).
-I am honored to work closely with [Assoc.
-Prof. Li Shen](https://sites.google.com/site/mathshenli/home) of [Sun Yat-sen University, China](https://shenzhen.sysu.edu.cn/).
-From March 2024 to March 2025, I am a visiting Ph.D. student in [Prof. Jie Zhang](https://personal.ntu.edu.sg/zhangj/)'s group at [Nanyang Technological University, Singapore](https://www.ntu.edu.sg/).
+I'm currently a Research Fellow in School of Computer Science and Technology, Beijing Jiaotong University, advised by [Prof. Yidong Li](https://faculty.bjtu.edu.cn/8408/.
+From October 2024 to October 2025, I am a visiting Ph.D. student in Prof. Zhiqi Shen's group at [anyang Technological University, Singapore.

 <!--
  and [Dr. Zhenyi Wang](https://sites.google.com/view/zhenyiwang)